huancal/LIRI-Node-App/README.md

 # Requirements to run LIRI

-The following need to be install before cloning the git repository
+The following need to be install before cloning the repository

 * A valid [Spotify](https://developer.spotify.com/documentation/web-api/) API key
 * A valid [IMDB](http://www.omdbapi.com/) API Key